Lelam: Plot

 K.K Group always loses to Eappachan, but they have never stopped their illegal ways to eliminate him.
 At the same time, Eappachan agrees to give his share of profits to them in order to settle things peacefully, but they are not satisfied and in an attempt to regain the past glory in business, Kadayadi and Kunnel clans join with Excise Minister Balakrishnan and Eappachan's lieutenant Kattithara Paappi, where Baby stabs Eappachan to death by ambushing him from behind.
 Chackochi is now forced to take charge of the business and has to face several problems from cops and rivals.
 Jayasimhan, who is investigating Eappachan's murder, is also a part of the Kadayadi syndicate, which makes Chackochi investigate the case himself.

 The police presents a local suspect named Keeri Vasavan as the Eppachan's killer, who is granted bail due to lack of evidence in court.
 Chackochi is not ready to buy this argument and suspects Kadayadi and Kunnel families behind the ambush of Eppachan.
 Chackochi decides to hand over the liquor business to his employees, which shocks his enemies and friends alike.
 Karimbanadan Sunny, who was aiming Chackochi's business empire joins with Kadayadi group a day before the auction of spirit.
 He sinisterly sells out Hussein, who is now under the custody of the Kadayadis.
 Hussein is beaten brutally, but he never reveals the business secrets of Chackochi.

 Within a short time, Chackochi reaches Hussein to save him, but is shocked to see Sunny among his enemies.
 In the following fight, Thampi and Sunny are killed.
-Chackochi kills Kadayadi Raghavan, Kunnel Mathachan and Kunnel Outha in a fight.
-When Baby is about to be killed by Chackochi, Gowri Parvathi stops him, where Chackochi is ready to forgive, but Baby shoots them both enraging Chackochi, who finally kills Baby.
-A fire breaks out where the liquor explodes, but Chackochi successfully escapes with Hussein, Gowri Parvathi and Ommen.
+Chackochi beats up Kadayadi Raghavan, Kunnel Mathachan and Kunnel Outha.
+Outha is killed by Hussein.
+When Baby is about to be killed by Chackochi, Gowri Parvathi stops him, where Chackochi is ready to forgive, but Baby shoots them both enraging Chackochi, who throws Baby leading to the liquor bottles fall on him.
+Raghavan catches fire, killing him.
+A fire breaks out where the liquor explodes, killing Baby but Chackochi successfully escapes with Hussein, Gowri Parvathi and Ommen.